-Using a learning management system is being recognized as a vital tool to a business’s growth and development.
+Learning management systems are a vital tool for a business’s growth and development.
 Today’s technology industry is changing at a rapid pace and among the top players in the market our LMS platforms.
 Finances Online report 40% of Fortune 500 companies use LMS extensively to remain competitive.
-The global LMS market was previously valued at $7.76 billion in 2019 and is expected to grow to $38.10 billion by 2027 according to Fortune.
+The global LMS market was previously valued at $7.76 billion in 2019.
+It is expected to grow to $38.10 billion by 2027 according to Fortune.
 Usage of LMS platforms will exponentially increase in the coming years and it’s important to know what they are and their benefits.

 Definition of a Learning Management System

 A learning management system is a software platform that helps create, distribute, and manage e-learning materials.
-Just as Gmail is designed to send and receive emails, an LMS is designed to distribute and manage e-learning content.
+An LMS is designed to distribute and manage e-learning content just as Gmail handles email.
 Using an LMS allows users to create educational content without the worry of physical papers or manual record keeping.
 In an age where people are always on the go, using a learning management system allows users to access their educational content from a computer to a smartphone.

 Types of LMS Deployment Options